Graycemuthui/Microverse-Portfolio/README.md

 # Microverse Portfolio

-- This is a Microverse project to set up linter configurations.
+- This is a Microverse project to create a portfolio.

 ## Built With

-- HTML & CSS
+- HTML & CSS & Javascript

 ## Getting Started